 Background: Colin has owned boats since childhood, and has spent over twenty years working as a professional yacht skipper and team leader on yacht based research projects, including projects on whales and dolphins, basking sharks and turtles.

 Colin’s practical expertise from decades of boat construction, modification and maintenance has long been sought by people eager to get out on the water.
 Colin now provides a specialist consultancy service to cater for clients individual requirements, advising prospective yacht owners on both new-build construction specifications and suitability for their needs, along with advice on used-boat options where this is required.

-In 2017, Colin published his book entitled ‘A Sea Monster’s Tale – In Search Of The Basking Shark’, available from publishers Wild Nature Press.
+In 2017, Colin published his book entitled ‘A Sea Monster’s Tale – In Search Of The Basking Shark’, available from publishers Princeton University Press.
 He has also worked for many years as a photo-journalist, covering a wide range of subject matters – you might like to visit the Attainable Adventure website, which hosts a large collection of Colin’s articles in relation to yachts and yachting, ranging from technical guidance to travelogue pieces.

 “ I have had a lifelong involvement with the sea and its inhabitants as a professional sailor, conservation researcher and naturalist.
 The marine world has given me so much; it is my aim to repay that gift through images, action and words, and by enabling other people to get out on the water in a safe and sustainable manner. ”